My Approach to Helping

 How Psychotherapy Can Help

 Oftentimes it can be difficult to truly appreciate your strengths.
 Maybe it's even hard to know what they are.
-Psychotherapy can help you notice them, as well as the patterns within yourself that make them hard to see.
+Psychotherapy can help you notice them, as well as the patterns within yourself that make them hard to see -- that keep you stuck.
 It's as if we need help holding a mirror up to our stronger, healthy, happy parts.
-Holding up that mirror is an honor and work I profoundly enjoy.
+Once your strong parts can be fully appreciated, we can begin to work on the parts of you that have been stuck - unhealthy patterns that just keep occurring.